Southern California’s best-kept secret! Enjoy the incredible scenery in Los Padres National Forest.

 Average Time – 7:14:00

-Planet Ultra route sheets include lots of useful information to help riders navigate the course.
-For example, we’ll let you know if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
-We know that riders like to have the course marked.
-However, many of the towns/cities/counties specifically request that no markings are placed in the road.
-Our permits are contingent on NOT doing this.
-Our experience is that riders get lost whether the course is marked or not – because they’re not paying attention.
-Fewer riders get lost when they’re mindful of where they are on the route sheet.
+Planet Ultra route sheets include lots of information to help riders navigate.
+For example, we tell you if a turn is at a stop sign (SS), traffic light (TL) or T-intersection (T-int).
+We know that riders prefer course markings; however, our National Forest Service permit for this event specifically forbids it.
 Please understand and take responsibility for navigation.
 Make it part of your experience.

 Route sheets are available in excel format to registered riders if requested via email between two weeks and five days before the event.
 We cannot guarantee that advance route sheets will be 100% accurate.
 Though not anticipated, last-minute routing changes may be required.

-After reaching Apache Saddle, prepare yourself for one of the most rewarding descents in all of Southern California.
-You will roll and then descend for 20 miles along the ridge line that divides the Lockwood Valley on your left from the huge Central Valley on your right.
-Look around for wildlife as you ride through the Los Padres National Forest and the Bitter Creek National Wildlife Refuge.
+After reaching the first checkpoint at Apache Saddle, prepare yourself for one of the most rewarding descents in all of Southern California.
+You’ll roll and then descend for 20 miles along the ridge that divides the Lockwood Valley on your left from the huge Central Valley on your right.
+Watch for wildlife as you pass through the Los Padres National Forest and the Bitter Creek National Wildlife Refuge.

-Leaving Heartbreak Hill, you will descend and climb your way to Frazier Park and eventually return to the start/finish in Lebec.
-This 100 mile event has just shy of 8,500′ of total elevation gain, which is a lot!
+Leaving Heartbreak Hill, you’ll descend and climb your way to Frazier Park and eventually return to the start/finish in Lebec.
+This 100 mile event has just shy of 8,500′ of total elevation gain.

 We always need volunteers!
-We can only put these events on with the help of loyal, trustworthy, motivated individuals running the checkpoints along the way.
-To provide a little incentive, when you volunteer for a Planet Ultra Century event, you receive a voucher for 50% discount on any future Planet Ultra single-day event .
-So please contact us to let us know when and where you’d like to help.
+Click here for info about available positions.
+To provide a little incentive, when you help at a Planet Ultra event, you get a coupon for a $25 entry fee that you may use at another single-day event.
+Please contact us to let us know when and where you’d like to help.
 We also appreciate when riders recruit family and friends to help.
-So if you recruit someone that wouldn’t use the voucher, you’re welcome to use it yourself.
-Ride credits must be used within a year of the date of volunteering.
+If you recruit someone that wouldn’t use the coupon, you’re welcome to use it yourself.
+Ride credits must be used within a year of the date of volunteering and must be redeemed using the mail-in entry form during the early registration period.